funion22/bouncetrap-wrapper/readme.md

 # BounceTrap API Client

-A simple package to consume GraphQL APIs.
+A simple package to consume BounceTrap's API.

 -----------------------